 Additionally, the sprinkler leads also attach with connectors that need to be screwed in.
 Be sure to run all the wires through the porthole in the center to keep your connection clean and mess-free.
 However, the Rain Bird smart sprinkler system does come with two AA batteries you can use for backup power purposes.

-Once you have your Rain Bird connected, you can download the mobile app to finish the setup process.
+Rain Bird connected, you can download the mobile app to finish the setup process.
 Follow the instructions provide to connect the system to your wifi network, which gives you the ability to control it remotely.